echopdx/coosbay/site/content/sitepages/fishing-license-requirements.md

 #### Walmart

-2051 Newmark Ave, Coos Bay
+2051 Newmark Ave
+Coos Bay, OR 97420
 (541) 888-5488

+Wal-Mart sells fishing gear and fishing licenses for the sport fisherman, along with all the snacks, beverages, coolers, and accessories you might need for your next fishing excursion.
  ++++

 ![](/img/odfw-fishing-license-pg.jpg)